 Gary Paxton Industrial Park (GPIP)

 The Gary Paxton Industrial Park is located at the former Alaska Pacific Corporation pulp mill site on Silver Bay.
 In November of 2016, the City and Borough agreed to accept a contract recommended by the SEDA board to build a 250 foot multi-purpose dock at the industrial park.
 The dock will allow for marine service on the fishing fleet, boat moorage, freight delivery capabilities and has the potential to be used as a small cruise ship dock.
 The dock will make the industrial park easily accessible to deep water and will be the anchor for future marine service industries.
-The multi- purpose dock at the Gary Paxton Industrial Park is expected to be completed by winter of 2017.
+The multi- purpose dock at the Gary Paxton Industrial Park is completed and ready for reservations.

 How Seda is developing GPIP